Technical Basis (See also

 (3) User profile cataloging:

-The user profile cataloging permits the user to specify up to 50 different profiles of hourly patterns of occupancy, hot water usage, lighting, electric loads, ventilation rates, normal summer and winter temperature settings, and holiday summer and winter setbacks.
+The user profile cataloging permits the user to specify multiple profiles of hourly patterns of occupancy, hot water usage, lighting, electric loads, ventilation rates, normal summer and winter temperature settings, and holiday summer and winter setbacks.

 (4) Zone processing: